What Are Peak Moments in eCommerce?

 6. Marketing Campaigns

-Sometimes the problem’s with the way you measure performance: a met goal doesn’t mean a good outcome.
-If your agents are rewarded for lower handling times of any kind of customer interaction, make sure to check if this is actually leading to higher customer satisfaction – or whether you’re just incentivising them to end the call too soon!
+Sometimes the problem with measuring performance: a met goal doesn’t mean a good outcome.
+If your agents are rewarded for lower handling times of any kind of customer interaction, check if this leads to higher customer satisfaction – or if you’re just incentivising them to end the call too soon.

-Tip: Look into your metrics, back it up with your data to better understand what is happening.
+Tip: Look into your metrics, and back them up with your data to better understand what is happening.

-Two Main Themes for Preparing Peak Season in eCommerce
+Two Main Themes for Preparing Q4 in eCommerce

 Data is your friend.
 Every kind of customer interaction is a great learning point.

-Start Preparing for eCommerce Peak Season with Data Today.
+Start Preparing for eCommerce High Season with Data Today.

-You’re probably already thinking about peak season 2023 – which is great; the earlier you can resolve busy-period bottlenecks, the better.
+You’re probably already thinking about Q4 2023 – which is great; the earlier you can resolve busy-period bottlenecks, the better.
 And we’d like to help.